twentytwokhz/Docs/mvc/models/model-binding.rst

 .. note:: The strings in the URL are not case sensitive.

-Now that routing knows which action method to use, it quickly checks for model binding attributes applied to the action method's arguments.
+Routing knows which action method to use, so it checks for model binding attributes applied to the action method's arguments.
 If it finds a model binding attribute it will use the data source specified by the attribute.
 Otherwise, for each argument (a primitive type for now, more on complex types later), it looks in its data sources for something with a matching name.
 In the above example the only argument is an integer named `id`, so that is what the binder will look for.
 Below is a list of the data sources in the order that the model binder looks through them:

 #. ``Request.Form``: These are form values that go in the HTTP request using the POST method.
 #. ``RouteData.Values``: Contains information about each segment of the route.
 Route segments are separated by a forward slash ``/``.